Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 Here are several scenarios you can use to test the MTLS setup with NGINX and APIM:

-* Configure both CA1 and CA2 in NGINX, APIM, and ACP as described in the previous section.
+* Configure both CA1 and CA2 in NGINX, APIM, and Cloudentity as described in the previous section.
     * Use a simple curl command to test a call without cert and keys.
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck'`
         * The call should return 400 with a SSL certificate error